-- power-utility firms with nuclear based power generation unless the activity is mitigated by a clear and explicit pathway to reducing nuclear based power generation as evidenced and assessed by the Investment Manager's climate transition assessment. - companies that derive 0% or more of their revenue from the production of alcohol for consumption. - The Investment Manager assesses and scores the ESG credentials of the securities on the basis of external ESG ratings and the Investment Manager's assessment.
+- power-utility firms with nuclear based power generation - companies that derive 0% or more of their revenue from the production of alcohol for consumption. - The Investment Manager assesses and scores the ESG credentials of the securities on the basis of external ESG ratings and the Investment Manager's assessment.
 Lower scoring securities which are excluded include ESG laggards (companies with MSCI ESG rating B or CCC), as well as companies with MSCI ESG rating BB and governments with MSCI ESG rating B or CCC, unless Investment Manager's in-house ESG assessment takes a different view.